NAIL COLOR COSMETIC INFORMATION

 9622

-Though many chemicals in cosmetics pose limited or zero danger, some are linked with considerable health problems, such as cancer, and neurological harm.
-Cosmetic chemicals can enter your body through inhalation, ingestion, and the skin, and cause the same dangers as food chemicals, per this site.
+Though many chemicals in beauty products pose very little or absolutely no danger, dozens are associated to substantial health problems, including neurological harm and cancer.
+Chemicals in cosmetics enter your body through the skin and inhalation, and lead to the same dangers as food chemicals, per this site.

-Chemicals and contaminants linked to cancer are found in water, food, and lots of other common products.
-Yet, no type of consumer products is susceptible to less government management than cosmetics and other personal care products, including NAIL COLOR.
-Though most of the chemicals and contaminants in cosmetics and personal care products almost certainly pose minimal risk, your exposure to some has been linked to significant health conditions, such as cancer.
+Chemicals linked to cancer can be found in food and many other common items.
+Still, no group of consumer items is accountable to less government direction than cosmetics and other personal products, including NAIL COLOR.
+While many of the contaminants and chemicals in cosmetics and personal care products very likely pose little risk, being exposed to some has been linked to major health issues, such as cancer.